------------------------------------------------------------

 When I went gluten-free by doctor’s orders about a year ago, risotto was there for me when all other tasty carbs abandoned me.
 Risotto is a time-intensive, but worthwhile dish, that has no gluten whatsoever, but still allows me that familiar Italian style that I find myself craving without pizza and pasta in my life.
 I love it because it allows me an excuse to hover over a warm stove when I refuse to turn the heat up in my apartment.
 I love it because I can throw questionably turning vegetables in and no one is the wiser.

-sautée what was salvageable and throw it into a risotto of some sort.
+I’ve had some kale from the market in my fridge for a while now that was becoming a little undesirable.
+I figured I’d sautée what was salvageable and throw it into a risotto of some sort.
 Due to the regularity with which I make risotto, I can’t say I took this from any particular recipe.
 At this point, I essentially have the necessary ratios memorized and throw in whatever suits my fancy on that particular day.
 Today, my fancy included kale, mushrooms and sage.

-Prep Time:
+Prep Time: 15 minutes

-Cook Time:
+Cook Time: 60 minutes

 Ingredients